Hearing Loss

 Conductive hearing loss

-• Absence of the outer ear or middle ear structures
+- Absence of certain structures in the outer or middle ear

 Sensorineural hearing loss